Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Introduction

-In this paper, we propose to fill this gap and assess machines' ability to meta-learn ToM like humans.
-To create a real-world benchmark for this purpose, there are two essential requirements.
-(1) The aforementioned setting needs \textbf{a natural meta-learning scenario}.
-To satisfy this requirement, we build our benchmark on top of a large amount of movie scripts.
-When people watch a new movie, they can rapidly understand the role of the new characters in the story from a very limited number of opening scenes.
-Here each movie naturally corresponds to a few-shot learning task.
-This ability to quickly grasp fresh characters depends on one's ability to construct knowledge from previously watched movies and draw analogy to new characters using methods such as prototyping and association.
-This forms a natural meta-learning problem in a few-shot setting.
-(2) Each task in this meta-learning problem should be able to \textbf{assess the ability of ToM}.
-Among the aforementioned three task formats of character understanding, we adopt the speaker guessing format in \cite{sang2022tvshowguess}.
-The task asks to guess the identity of speakers in a scene with all their utterances anonymized, as shown in Figure~\ref{fig:process} (middle).
-With a large-scale human study, \cite{sang2022tvshowguess} has illustrated that the task requires the acquisition of multiple types of character persona that are well aligned with humans' ToM during reading.
-In comparison, the personality classification format focuses on limited persona types; and the dialogue generation format involves more distracting factors beyond ToM.
+We aim to bridge this gap and evaluate the capacity of machines to meta-learn ToM similar to humans.
+Such an assessment raises two fundamental requirements for tasks.
+(1) We need natural few-shot tasks that \emph{humans can effectively tackle with knowledge from related tasks}.
+To this end, we construct our dataset based on movie script understanding.
+When humans watch a new movie, they can rapidly comprehend the roles of unfamiliar characters based on a limited number of initial scenes from their knowledge of previously viewed movies.
+Here each movie naturally corresponds to a few-shot learning task, and the process of swiftly understanding new characters represents a meta-learning setting.
+(2) Each task should effectively \emph{assess the ToM capabilities in a comprehensive way}.
+Among the existing task formats of character understanding, we adopt the task from \cite{sang2022tvshowguess}, which requires guessing the identities of speakers in a scene with all their utterances anonymized, as shown in Figure~\ref{fig:process} (middle).
+Human study illustrated that the task requires understanding multiple types of character personas that are well aligned with humans' ToM during reading.

-With the aforementioned ideas, we created the first assessment for \textbf{meta-learning of ToM}.
-Specifically, for each movie, \emph{i.e.,} a few-shot task, the script is pre-processed (Figure~\ref{fig:process}a) to a sequence of scenes to form the character guessing instances (Figure~\ref{fig:process}b).
-For each movie, only a small number of starting scenes, which are \emph{sufficient for humans to grasp characters}, are used for training, leading to a few-shot task.
-Finally, all the movies are split into meta-training tasks and meta-testing tasks, a meta-model is allowed to learn from meta-training tasks, then perform few-shot predictions on the meta-testing ones (Figure~\ref{fig:process}c), giving a natural meta-learning setting.
+Based on the two ideas, we created the first assessment for \textbf{meta-learning of ToM}.
+For each movie, the script is pre-processed (Figure~\ref{fig:process}a) to a sequence of scenes to form the character guessing instances (Figure~\ref{fig:process}b).
+A small number of starting scenes sufficient for humans to grasp characters are used for training, making each movie a few-shot task.
+We split the movies into meta-training and meta-testing tasks.
+A meta-model can learn from meta-training tasks, then make few-shot predictions on the meta-testing ones (Figure~\ref{fig:process}c).